JoaoFelipe3/tetriris/README.md

 To run this, install the latest development version of Uiua, `git clone` this repo, and run it with `uiua run`.

-Gameplay-wise, this supports SRS, although there is still a bug with the hard drop.
-If you can fix this and any other bugs that may exist, please PR!
+Gameplay-wise, this supports SRS.
+If you can fix any bugs that may exist, please PR!